How much work goes into developing a successful mobile app?

-Mobile is taking over the desktop and there are enough studies to prove that.
-With the growth in the number of mobile users, the number of mobile app users and time spent on mobile devices are increasing rapidly.
-According to comScore, users spend 69% of their media time on smartphones.
+Also, in the race between mobile and desktop, mobile is winning the race.
+The number of mobile app users and time spent on mobile devices are increasing at the speed of light.
+According to 2018 Internet Trends, users spend 3.3 hours of their media time on their phones.

-Mobile apps are indispensable when a company’s goal is to engage the users and communicate with them in a more specified manner to drive customer loyalty.
+Mobile apps are indispensable when a company’s goal is to engage and communicate with the users to drive customer loyalty.

-There are many benefits that mobile app development can have on a business, namely
+There are so many ways in which a mobile app can benefit a business, namely

 - Helps provide more value to the customers